datawire/ambassador-docs/docs/cloud/latest/security/api-keys/manage-keys.md

 import Alert from '@material-ui/lab/Alert';

-# Manage api keys
+# Manage API keys

-From this part of the interface, you can generate or revoke a key across multiple filters.
+This page will display all filters associated to your cluster, and give you the ability to create and revoke keys amongst those filters.

 # Steps

-First, browse through the different 'pools' of API keys, and unfold the one you want to manage by clicking on it.
+Browse through the different filters and unfurl the one you want to manage by clicking on it.

 <p align="center">
   <img src="./../../../images/security-filters-api-keys-unfold.png" width="1000"/>